 Effects & Symptoms of Neck Injuries

 Any type of neck injury no matter how mild or severe will render a person immobile for a period of time.
 In the case of most minor and moderate neck injuries, rest and immobility are the best routes to recovery.
 For example, a mild whiplash injury will normally take just a number of weeks to heal, given the right care and treatment plan.
 That said, even relatively minor neck injuries may result in the victim experiencing recurring symptoms for some time afterwards.

 - Pins and Needles

 - Reduced Mobility

-Obviously in severe cases where the spinal cord is permanently damaged and paralysis occurs, a full recovery is impossible and care and treatment plans are required to support the injured person to adjust and live as independently as possible.
-Obviously there is a huge financial cost involved with such cases and there are some indicative figures above of the types of sums awarded for serious neck injuries which result in partial or total paralysis
+Obviously, in severe cases where the spinal cord is permanently damaged and paralysis occurs, a full recovery is impossible, and care and treatment plans are required to support the injured person to adjust and live as independent a life as possible.
+Evidently, there is a huge financial cost involved with such cases and this will be reflected in the compensation figures awarded for these types of a neck injury.

 How to Make a Neck Injury Compensation Claim

 If you have sustained a neck injury as a consequence of somebody else’s actions or negligence, Sheldon Davidson Solicitors' team of personal injury specialists in Manchester will handle all the details of your neck injury compensation claim, ensuring you are awarded the maximum financial settlement available to you.